 Using Aponte’s testimony from the trial record, more than a dozen contemporary artists have reimagined Aponte’s book for our present, inviting us to think about the role of art and history in making social change.
 Among the featured artists are: José Bedia (Miami), Leonardo Benzant (New York), Sanford Biggers (New York), Juan Roberto Diago (Havana), Édouard Duval-Carrié (Miami), Alexis Esquivel (Havana), Teresita Fernández (New York), Emilio Martínez (Miami), Nina Angela Mercer (New York), Clara Morera (North Carolina), Glexis Novoa (Miami), Vicki Pierre (Miami), Marielle Plaisir (Miami), Asser Saint-Val (Miami), Jean-Marcel Saint-Jacques (New Orleans), Renée Stout (Washington, D.C.).
 A second, smaller part of the exhibition includes a video and panels with historical research on Aponte and his world.

-Visionary Aponte opened in Miami’s Little Haiti Cultural Center during Art Basel 2017 and will be on display at New York University February 22 through May 4, 2018.
+Visionary Aponte opened in Miami’s Little Haiti Cultural Center during Art Basel 2017 and will be on display at the King Juan Carlos I Center at New York University from February 23 through May 4, 2018.

 Thank you to the following institutions for their support: New York University Center for Latin American and Caribbean Studies, New York University Provost’s Global Research Initiatives, Green Family Foundation, Art Basel Miami Beach, Knight Foundation, Little Haiti Cultural Complex, The Haitian Cultural Arts Alliance, Miami-Dade County, New York University King Juan Carlos I of Spain Center, and Duke Forum for Scholars and Publics.